gabrielehackl/beautiful-jekyll/_posts/2019-06-18-MAP-time-stamp.md

 ---
 layout: post
-title: Two scripts one Map
+title: Two scripts one Map - Update
-subtitle: Merging Data for Georeferencing
+subtitle: Merging Data for Georeferencing (time stamp needed)

 ---
-What had to be done:
-First script: Extracting tgn-IDs and their frequency from XML-files (our "Dispatch"), creating one file for every year, as well as extracting tgn-ID and coordinates from XML-files ("Getty Gazzetter"), saving them in a tsv-format; second script: Loading our modified tsv-file with the tgn-ID and coordinates into a dictionary and matching the IDs with the IDs of the files with the toponyms, creating one file for every year again, but with added place name and frequency; the created tsv-files are then layerd in QGIS;
-What the challenges were:
-First script: the main task here was to calculate the coordinates anew, as the given decimals were not exact enough; I also stumbled upon the problem, that some coordinates had no entry (were completely empty), although the TAG was there, so I had to single those out and put them in a file with the ones that had no coordinate-tag at all (list "NA"); while working on the script, I annotated the code;
-Second script: I worked with the given functions/code, which was fine; I annotated nearly every piece of code; I did not produce a time stamp for mapping/plotting with QGIS though;
+I updated my code so the files include not only the coordinates but a time stamp useable in QGIS, for not only mapping the coordinates but visualizing a time-line;

 **SCRIPT I:**
 ~~~
 import re, os

 source = "C:/Users/hackl/Documents/Seminare/DH_Methodenkurs/MAPPING2/XMLfiles/"
-oldPath = "C:/Users/hackl/Documents/Seminare/DH_Methodenkurs/MAPPING/Homework/"
+oldPath = "C:/Users/hackl/Documents/Seminare/DH_Methodenkurs/TSV2/Homework/"
-newPath = "C:/Users/hackl/Documents/Seminare/DH_Methodenkurs/MAPPING2/"
+newPath = "C:/Users/hackl/Documents/Seminare/DH_Methodenkurs/MAPPING2/update/"

 lof = os.listdir(oldPath)

-counter = 0

 def generate(filter): #function where filter will be our input (the year)